enso-org/enso/docs/language-server/protocol-language-server.md

   length of the file.
 - The `byteOffset` property is zero-indexed.
 To append to the file you begin writing at index `file.length`.
+- If `byteOffset` is less than the length of the file and `overwriteExisting` is set, it will truncate the file to length `byteOffset + bytes.length`.
 - If `byteOffset > file.length`, the bytes in the range `[file.length, byteOffset)` will be filled with null bytes.